 This Baked Cinnamon French Toast with Blackberries will bring a smile to your face and tummy.
 This french toast casserole recipe is so flippin' good, plus can be made overnight for easy prep in the morning!

 Seriously, guys I was eating this stuff right out of the pan.
 The combo of cinnamon and blackberries is an underrated one for sure, then paired with pops of cream cheese and crunchy on the top , yet soft in the middle bread.
 Ummm, so good!
 Okay, I'll stop gushing now, let's eat.

-- A 13×9 inch baking pan (one with a lid works great): I like having one with a lid so I can easily store the cinnamon french toast in the fridge overnight.
+- A 13×9 inch baking pan (one with a lid works great): I like having one with a lid so I can easily store the breakfast casserole in the fridge overnight.

 - A large bowl and whisk